-You are responsible for identifying a Preceptor and Faculty Advisor, developing the Practicum Proposal to the satisfaction of the Preceptor and Faculty Supervisor, ensuring the completion and delivery to the Practicum Coordinator of all forms required for the Practicum, and completing the Practicum deliverables that were described in the Practicum Proposal.
+You are responsible for identifying a Preceptor, developing the Practicum Proposal to the satisfaction of the Preceptor and Faculty Supervisor, ensuring the completion and delivery to the Practicum Coordinator of all forms required for the Practicum, completing the Practicum deliverables that were described in the Practicum Proposal, and presenting your practicum at the PPH Practicum Event.

-Upon approaching a potential Practicum Organization and Preceptor, you must provide that person with Form A: Memo to Preceptor which is to be signed and returned to the Practicum Coordinator.
+Upon approaching a potential Practicum Organization and Preceptor, you must provide that person with Form A: Memo to Preceptor, which is to be signed and returned to the Practicum Coordinator.
 When you have selected a Practicum topic and team, you will complete Form B: Practicum Team Information and Form C: Practicum Proposal, which requires the signature of your Preceptor and Faculty Supervisor.
 You will submit these forms to the Practicum Coordinator for signature.

 You should meet regularly with your Preceptor and Faculty Supervisor during your Practicum.
 Review progress and problem-solve as necessary.
 Adjust your Practicum goals, objectives, and/or timeline, if necessary.
-Complete Form E: Interim Practicum Review only if the Practicum changes substantially.
+Complete Form E: Interim Practicum Review only if the Practicum changes substantially from your approved proposal.
 Submit the completed Form E to the Practicum Coordinator.

-When the Practicum project is complete, submit a copy of the deliverables to your Preceptor, along with Form F: Preceptor's Evaluation.
-Submit Form F when your Preceptor has completed it, along with Form D: Practicum Logbook, Form G: Self-Evaluation, and Form H: Practicum Final Report with deliverables to the Practicum Coordinator.
+When the Practicum project is complete:

+- (a) submit a copy of the deliverables to your Preceptor, along with Form F: Preceptor's Evaluation. - (b) submit a copy of your deliverables, your final report, your completed Preceptor's Evaluation, your completed Form H: Student's evaluation, and Form G: Faculty Supervisor's Evaluation to your Faculty Supervisor. - (c) Submit all final practicum paperwork to the Practicum Coordinator.